Toqaalsourouji/Verilog/README.md

 Repository Overview:

-This repository serves as a central hub for my digital design projects using Verilog.
-It is crafted to showcase various projects from simple components to advanced systems, illustrating the versatility and power of hardware description languages.
+This repository is my playground for exploring the intricacies of digital design using Verilog.
+From simple logic gates to complex circuits, find all my digital design experiments here.

 Projects Featured: